 Providing them with the very best dental experience possible.
 Period.
-It’s easy to see from reading our Google reviews and feedback and that our patients understand we’re different in almost every aspect of dental care in Springfield.
+From reading our Google reviews and feedback, it's easy to see that our patients understand we’re different in almost every aspect of dental care in Springfield.

-I mean how often do you feel underwhelmed by an experience?
-I would say it probably leans to more disappointment than joy.
+I mean, how often do you feel underwhelmed by an experience?
+I would say it probably leans toward more disappointment than joy.
 We focus on that one thing, which is actually many small things that make this whole experience that make us stand apart from any other dental experience in Springfield.

 There is also a (ZMOT) Zero Moment of Truth.
-When our guest interacts with our website, social media account, and those initial interactions whether they be on the Smile Doctor website (ZMOT) or with a smile team member (FMOT) are critical to helping that guest know that.
+When our guest interacts with our website social media account, those initial interactions, whether they be on the Smile Doctor website (ZMOT) or with a smile team member (FMOT) are critical to helping that guest know that.

-Let them know that we enjoy listening to them, then ask questions to assist them in any way we can.
-Some of our patients that call from all reaches of the country and abroad are floored when we actually help them on the first call.
+- Let them know that we enjoy listening to them, then ask questions to assist them in any way we can.
+Some of our patients who call from all reaches of the country and abroad are floored when we help them on the first call.

-It is our dental patients' background stories in Springfield, and beyond we’re trying to understand so we ask a lot of questions.
-This helps the smile team understand what type of dental visit they are seeking.
+It is our dental patients' background stories in Springfield and beyond we’re trying to understand, so we ask a lot of questions.
+This helps the smile team understand what type of dental visit they seek.

 Zach, What touchpoints are most important in your business?

 We have so many unique touchpoints that offer patients moments of delight!
-I will narrow my focus and talk about a few of the important ones to the practice.
+I will narrow my focus and discuss some important ones to the practice.

 I’ll start with what Dr. Green would emphasize as essential touchpoints.
-Face-to-face interaction and her ability to spend the appropriate amount of time with a new or existing patient is paramount.
-I'll give you a hint, usually it’s thirty minute to one hour!
+Face-to-face interaction and her ability to spend appropriate time with a new or existing patient are paramount.
+Our new patients routinely stay with our team for one hour, sometimes more.

 I said it earlier, but we view waiting as the opposite of what health care should be.
-So the first two patient touchpoints that we put a lot of thought into are interwoven into the new patient experience and returning guests benefit from them too.
+So the first two patient touchpoints we put a lot of thought into are interwoven into the new patient experience, and returning guests benefit from them too.

 Since our guests rarely wait on us, we call the intake area our lounge or living room which was designed to have the intent and provide a relaxed, calm atmosphere.

-In the same view, new patients can prominently see the 7 LVI training plaques which only about 1,500 dentists in the entire world possess and of course Dr. Green’s medal for graduating #1 in her class.
+In the same view, new patients can prominently see the 7 LVI training plaques which only about 1,500 dentists in the entire world possess and of course Dr. Green’s medal for graduating #1 in her class, and more recently she was named to the ‘40 Under 40’ Class of America’s Best Young Dentists in 2019.
 That really sets the stage for a first visit.

 We can also provide continuity of care by having our new patient coordinator be right beside the new patient through their entire visit and act as their concierge.

-Our dental concierge is with all new patients from beginning to end and available to answer questions and be the patient’s advocate in listening to them and hearing what they want and helping them how to achieve their goals.
+Our dental concierge is with all new patients from beginning to end and available to answer questions and be the patient’s advocate in listening to them, hearing what they want and, helping them to achieve their goals.